 Lunchtime wit a designer: Hanna Dís Whitehead

 Hanna Dís Whitehead, product designer, talks about her work Strokkur and Sleggja, from idea to production.
+In Icelandic.

 Registration is required HERE.